joostkremers/pandoc-mode/docs/index.md

 project and/or global settings files that way.

 You can create a project or global settings file through the menu in the submenu “Settings Files”.
-This simply saves all settings for the current buffer to a project or global settings file.
-(If there is already a local settings file, you’ll be asked if you want to delete it, because it would stop the project or global settings file from being loaded.
-The same applies to a project settings file if you save a global settings file.)
+Note that if you save a project settings file, `pandoc-mode` checks if there is already a local settings file for the current buffer and asks you if you want to delete it, since the local settings file would keep the project settings file from being read.

-The name of a global settings file has the form `<format>_defaults.yaml`, where `<format>` obviously specifies the output format. `<format>` can also be `"default"`, however, in which case it specifies a default settings file, which is loaded by `pandoc-load-default-settings` when no default local or project settings file is found.
-In this way, you can override the default output format “native” that `pandoc-mode` normally uses for new files.
+Similarly, if you save a global settings file, `pandoc-mode` checks for a local and a project settings file.

+Note that the first option in the “Settings files” menu, “Save file settings”, writes a local settings file, unless the settings were read from a project or global settings file, in which case the settings are written back to the file they were read from.
+To force the creation of a local settings file, use the universal prefix argument `C-u`.

 # Managing numbered examples